octobercms/docs/user-guide/mailing-list/installing-the-plugin.md

 ## Generating the Default Template

 Navigate to **Mailing List > Campaigns** and click **New Campaign**.
 Since no campaign template pages exist yet, the plugin offers to generate one for you.
-Click **Generate Template** to create a default CMS page at `campaign/message.htm` with the `campaignTemplate` component already attached.
+Click **Create a Default Template** to create a default CMS page at `campaign/default-template.htm` with the `campaignTemplate` component already attached.

 This page serves as the HTML scaffold for all your campaign emails.
 You will customize it later, but the default template gives you a working starting point with a header, banner image, content sections, and footer.